babelouest/glewlwyd/docs/REGISTER.md

 [![License: CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-sa/4.0/)

+This plugin has the following functionalities:
-This plugin allows to register new users in your Glewlwyd instance.
+- Allow to register new users in your Glewlwyd instance
+- Allow a user to update its e-mail address with a verification phase
+- Reset a user credentials (lost password, lost scheme properties)

+### User registration

 You have 3 different modes of user registration:
 - The user can register without e-mail confirmation, it will need to use an available username